2Granny Smith applespeeled, cored and cut into ½-inch dice

 Roast lamb in center of oven until an instant-read thermometer inserted into thickest part (without touching bone) registers 130°F for medium rare, about 1 hr 45 min.

 Meanwhile, on a rimmed baking sheet, toss together fennel, lemons, remaining 2 tablespoon oil and ½ teaspoon salt.
 After 1 hr of roasting lamb, place fennel and lemons on sheet on lower rack.
 Roast, turning once, until fennel is golden and tender, about 40 min.

 Loosely tent lamb with foil; let stand 15 min before carving.
 Transfer to a platter; arrange fennel and lemons around lamb.

 Meanwhile, in a medium saucepan, melt butter over medium-high heat.
 Add onion and cook, stirring, until softened, about 4 min.
 Stir in apple, sugar, raisins, vinegar, salt, nutmeg and ⅓ cup water.
 Bring to a boil, reduce heat to medium and cook, stirring occasionally, until apple is tender and mixture has thickened slightly, about 8 min.

 Remove from heat and stir in mint.
 Serve with lamb.

-Kitchen cue: Roasted fennel and lemons add lovely flavor to this lamb dish.
-But, if you like, roast any other cut-up vegetables - such as parsnips, leeks or baby potatoes - alongside the lamb in their place.Make-ahead tip: For chutney, prepare, cool and store in an airtight container in the refrigerator up to 2 days.
+Kitchen cue: Roasted fennel and lemons add a lovely flavor to this lamb dish.
+But, if you like, roast any other cut-up vegetables - such as parsnips, leeks, or baby potatoes - alongside the lamb in their place.Make-ahead tip: For chutney, prepare, cool, and store in an airtight container in the refrigerator for up to 2 days.
 Serve warm or at room temperature.